NFL Preseason Week 3 Preview: Biggest Question Facing Each Team

 The Cowboys' decision to sign a pair of safeties this week—Dominick Sanders and Jeron Johnson—speaks volumes regarding the state of that position for them.

 Free safety Xavier Woods is nursing a pulled hamstring and may not be ready for the start of the regular season, according to ESPN.com's Todd Archer.
 Plus, Dallas placed backup safety Jameill Showers on injured reserve with a knee injury.
-Kavon Frazier now serves as Woods' replacement, but the franchise is looking at all of its options (Earl Thomas, anyone?).
+Kavon Frazier now serves as Woods' replacement, but the franchise is looking at all of its options.
+(Earl Thomas, anyone?)

 "We're always looking to improve ourselves," Cowboys vice president Stephen Jones said, per the Dallas Morning News' Jon Machota.
 "If we get the opportunity to improve our football team, we'll certainly take a look at it."